Masking update: As of October 16, 2024, masks are required in patient care areas, patient rooms and waiting rooms.

 Chandelle Staley was a recipient of these dedicated resources.

 “My infant feeding goals changed right away when my son Oliver was first born and admitted to the Mount Sinai NICU,” says Chandelle.
-“He was too small to breastfeed, but I was eager to establish my breastmilk supply to support his growing needs … all of the [NICU] staff at were very supportive.”
+“He was too small to breastfeed, but I was eager to establish my breastmilk supply to support his growing needs … all of the [NICU] staff were very supportive.”

 The Frances Bloomberg Centre for Women's & Infants' Health is internationally recognized for its evidence-based research, that allows teams offer innovative treatments to patients.